-15. Committee on Continuing Education
+15. University College Committee

 Six members elected from the faculty for three-year overlapping terms as follows: three from the College of Arts and Sciences to include one each from the areas of Humanities, Natural Sciences and Mathematics, Behavioral and Social Sciences; one from the School of Business; one from the School of Nursing; and one from the Graduate School.
-The Dean of the School of Continuing Education or the Dean's delegate shall be a voting member.
+The Dean of University College or the Dean's delegate shall be a voting member.

-To act as a formal communication link between the faculty and the undergraduate component of the School of Continuing Education on matters of educational and administrative policies.
+To act as a formal communication link between the faculty and the undergraduate component of University College on matters of educational and administrative policies.